Bose-Einstein condensation in the Rindler space

-Now, various experimental attempts in the condensed matters to observe the gravitational phenomena are being invented~(see Ref.\cite{Kurita:2008fb} for example).
-Particularly as for the experiments to detect the Unruh effect, there are attempts in Bose-Einstein condensates~\cite{Retzker}, graphenes~\cite{Iorio:2011yz} and Berry phases~\cite{MartinMartinez:2010sg}.
-For other attempts see Ref.\cite{Retzker2}, for example, and related references.
+Next, in order to understand the quantum phenomena in the gravity and cosmology such as the Hawking radiation~\cite{Hawking:1974sw} and particle creation~\cite{Novello:2002fc,Barcelo:2005fc}, the Unruh effect~\cite{Davies:1974th,Unruh:1976db,Unruh:1983ac}\cite{Crispino:2007eb} is very important, which is the prediction that one moving in the Minkowski spacetime with a constant acceleration experiences the spacetime as a thermal-bath with the Unruh temperature, $T_U = \hbar\, a/(2\pi c \,k_B) \approx 4 \times 10^{-23}\,a/({\rm cm}/{\rm s}^2)\,[{\rm K}]$, where $a$ is the acceleration.
+Currently, various experimental attempts in the condensed matter to observe analogous gravitational phenomena are being invented~(see Ref.\cite{Kurita:2008fb} for example).
+In particular, there are some experimental attempts to detect the Unruh effect in the BEC~\cite{Retzker}, graphenes~\cite{Iorio:2011yz} and Berry phases~\cite{MartinMartinez:2010sg}.
+For other attempts, see \cite{Retzker2} and its reference.